vipulnaik/diet-exercise-health/profile-information/health-profile.md

 incidents) in
 [blood_pressure_readings.sql](../sql/blood_pressure_readings.sql).

-As of 2025-11-30, the most recent morning heart rate readings from the BP machine (before exercise or eating) were on 2025-11-30 with readings of 56 bpm and 57 bpm respectively.
-The ambient temperature at the time I took the readings was 60 degrees Fahrenheit.
+As of 2026-01-25, the most recent morning heart rate readings from the BP machine (before exercise or eating) were on 2026-01-25 with readings of 64 bpm and 63 bpm respectively.
+The ambient temperature at the time I took the readings was 61 degrees Fahrenheit, but the morning had been somewhat colder, which might explain why these readings were higher than my usual range of 42 to 60 bpm.

 I also record my heart rate and SpO2 as part of my monthly pulse oximeter readings (as well as other one-off readings in response to